The Investor’s Guide to NFTs

 Investing in collectibles relies on one central idea: that someone will pay more in the future for them.

 The hard part is knowing which collectibles will be worth more in the future.
 It’s easy to see the mint-edition Superman comic is valuable now ($3.2 million), but it wasn’t easy to see then, or more people would have saved them.
-The scarcity, by definition, drives the price.
+With collectibles, scarcity drives the price.

 The argument for NFTs is that they are scarce by definition: if you’re buying Jack Dorsey’s first tweet, well, there’s only one of them.
 You become the owner, with the digital record verified on a public blockchain.